Kargil War order of battle

 The Kargil War order of battle (KWORBAT), is a deposition and systematic combatant structure of the Indian Army troops and the unified Pakistan Armed Forces combat commands, active in the Kargil region in 1999, during the Kargil War.
 The Indian Army orbat is based on the publications provided by the Indian military authors, news media and official sources.

-The Pakistan orbat is based on the intelligence information provided by the Pakistani media (both electronic and print media), military authors, and Pakistani documentaries made after the 1999 conflict.
-The Pakistan orbat does not include the separatist fighters who, were also involved in fighting atop the peaks of Kargil.

 India

 Indian Army infantry battalions were often transferred between brigade commands during the war, so sometimes appear under multiple brigades.